LayZeeDK/ngx-decorators/README.md

 # Decorators for Angular (ngx-decorators)
-Manage your Angular component decorators like a boss.
+Manage your Angular components like a boss.

 ## Installation
 Install using NPM CLI